 ✈️ Need a transfer to Warsaw from Warsaw Modlin Airport?
 If you’re not renting a car and staying in Warsaw, book a private transfer for up to 3 people to your hotel.

 1. Poland’s Only Palm Tree

 Clearly artificial, a 15-meter palm tree stands at the intersection of Jerusalem Avenue and Nowy Świat Street.
 “Greetings from Jerusalem” is a modern art project to brighten up Warsaw, Poland.
-It was manufactured in California and made of plastic and metal.
-There was a rumor that initially there was a plan to have an entire row of palm trees, but the project was rejected.
-Just this one random palm tree baffled city officials when it was first unveiled.
+Moreover, it was manufactured in California and made of plastic and metal.
+In fact, there was a rumor that initially there was a plan to have an entire row of palm trees, but the project was rejected.
+Nevertheless, just this one random palm tree baffled city officials when it was first unveiled.

 Today, the tree is a fun travel oddity in Warsaw and claims to be “Poland’s Only Palm Tree.”
 Interestingly enough, the claim isn’t true because the Palm House in the city of Zielona Góra offers an indoor garden full of palm trees.

 2. Temple of Divine Providence